teckbootcamps/CKAD-Certified-Kubernetes-Application-Developer/b.application_environment_configuration_security.md

 </details>

+##  Understand SecurityContexts

 ### Update pod ubuntu-sleeper to run as Root user and with the SYS_TIME capability.Note: Only make the necessary changes.
 Do not modify the name of the pod.

 <details><summary>show</summary>
 <p>